lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   In other words, only after all its fragments have been transmitted can another fragmented SCHC Packet be sent.

-  If present, DTag MUST be set to the same value for all SCHC Fragments carrying the same SCHC packet, and to different values for different SCHC Packets.
+  If present, DTag MUST be set to the same value for all SCHC Fragments carrying the same SCHC Packet, and to different values for different SCHC Packets.
   Using this field, the sender can interleave fragments from different SCHC Packets, while the receiver can still tell them apart.

-  If a SCHC ACK message is sent, it MUST carry the same DTag value as the SCHC Fragments for which this SCHC ACK is intended.
+  If a SCHC ACK message is sent, it MUST carry the same DTag value as the SCHC Fragments for the same SCHC Packet.

   The presence and size of the DTag field is defined by each SCHC F/R mode for each Rule ID value.
   For each new SCHC Packet processed by the sender under the same F/R mode and same RuleID, DTag MUST be sequentially increased, from 0 to (2^T) – 1 wrapping back from (2^T) - 1 to 0, where T is the size of DTag in bits.

 * W: The W field is optional.
-It is only present if windowing is used.
+It is only present if windows are used.

-  This field carries information related to the window number a SCHC F/R message relates to.
+  This field carries information pertaining to the window number a SCHC F/R message relates to.
   It MUST carry the same value for all SCHC F/R messages pertaining to the same window.
-  The value of W MUST be initialised to 0 for each new fragmented SCHC Packet.

   The presence of W and its size (called M, in bits) is defined for each F/R mode and Rule ID.